Mannat – Har Khushi Paane Ki

-Mannat – Har Khushi Paane Ki is an Indian Hindi-language television drama series that premiered on Colors TV on 6 January 2025 and streams digitally on Disney+ Hotstar.
-Produced by Mukta Dhond under Malhar Content Creations, it stars Ayesha Singh, Adnan Khan and Mona Vasu.
+Mannat – Har Khushi Paane Ki is an Indian Hindi-language television drama series that premiered on Colors TV on 6 January 2025 and streams digitally on JioHotstar.
+Produced by Mukta Dhond under Malhar Content Creations, it stars Ayesha Singh and Adnan Khan.This series is loosely based on the Turkish drama Cennet'in Gözyaşları, which itself is a remake of the South Korean drama series Tears of Heaven.